Mistralys/mailcode/README.md

 and are closed using the `{end}` command support accessing their siblings, and respective opening and closing commands.

-For example, the closing command of an if statement has the `getOpeningCommand()` method, which returns the if command that it closes, and vice versa.
+For example, the closing command of an `IF` statement has the `getOpeningCommand()` method, which returns the `IF` command that it closes, and vice versa.
 If command structures with `elseif` and `else` commands allow traversing the whole list of sibling commands.